harrifeng/osa-playground/README.md

   3. Setup ssh keys
     1. Create key using ssh-keygen with no password.
 Use osa-key as a name for the key (not id_rsa if running on local machine)
     2. Push out keys to server vms and deployment vm.
 File pushkeys.sh can be an example on doing this simply.
-    3. Test passwordless ssh between deployment machine and nodes.
+    3. Test passwordless ssh between deployment machine and nodes. (you may need to indicte your identity with the '-i' option pointing to the private key)

 ### Target Nodes